AgainPsychoX/P4Matrix64x32Fun/README.md

 + Write up proper README.
 + Migrate old project version code here, with new library.
-+ Try `yield` more, and/or try avoid critical/no interrupts sections.
++ Rewrite some parts of OneWire library to avoid wasting time, like `delayMicroseconds` in single `read_bit`.
 + PlatformIO `monitor_filter = send_on_enter` is so useful, but annoying, because of lack of backspace (and delete) support.
 + Figure out why `_BSD_SOURCE` is set as defined.
 Forgot to document that anywhere...